Juliet-Chunli/BN/README.md

 timeDepTemplate.py is a template for time dependent scenario quantification which could be run and get output the change of variables of interest according to time.

+singleUnitContTemplate.py is another executable template to quantify the static structure specified in it.

-All others are support function or input data for conditional probability distribution.
+All others are support function or input data for conditional probability distributions or event tree structures.